jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 02/20/2023 <!-- lfm -->
+**Last updated:** 02/27/2023 <!-- lfm -->
-1. <!-- lfm -->Animal Drowning by Knifeplay
+1. <!-- lfm -->Ultra Truth by Daniel Avery
-2. <!-- lfm -->Ultra Truth by Daniel Avery
+2. <!-- lfm -->A Light for Attracting Attention by The Smile
-3. <!-- lfm -->A Light for Attracting Attention by The Smile
+3. <!-- lfm -->Animal Drowning by Knifeplay
 4. <!-- lfm -->After the Magic by Parannoul
-5. <!-- lfm -->ROADRUNNER: NEW LIGHT, NEW MACHINE by BROCKHAMPTON
+5. <!-- lfm -->Loveless by my bloody valentine